ththugues44/Setup-Guide/signal-android/README.md

 zipStorePath=wrapper/dists
 ```

-3. Use 'Keystore Explorer’, edit `whisper.store` files (the password is "whisper" without quote), insert your server certificate there.
-If you use AWS CDN Cloudfront, you also need to put Cloudfront's certificate there
+3. Use 'Keystore Explorer’, edit `whisper.store` files (the password is "whisper" without quote), insert your all your server certificates there.
-3. Open the project in Android Studio.

 4. Update URL with own server in `app/build.gradle` (be sure to use https and don't include trailing slash).
 If you are having a hard time finding your `Cloudfront domain`, you can find it in <a href="https://console.aws.amazon.com/cloudfront/">CloudFront console</a> formated as `random-id.cloudfront.net`.
 ```
 ...